 This course focuses on the customer as the key to market success.
 Topics covered include the roles of a customer, market values a customer seeks, determinants of customer behavior, the customer's mindset, customer decision-making, and customer-focused marketing.
-Prerequisite: MKTG 206 Sales Management and Practices.
+Prerequisite: MKTG 204 Principles of Marketing.